chiragpatole/octanet/README.md

-# octanet
+# octanet_july Landing web page
-Landing page of a travel agency.This is the first task in octanet virtual internship programme.
+A responsive Landing page of a travel agency.This is the first task in octanet virtual internship programme.